 Project leader: Alexandra Moore, email@example.com

 In this project, we are examining allegations of abuse and illegal activitity at Guantanamo and in the CIA's Rendition, Detention, and Interrogation program in the War on Terror.
 Activities include producing a public service announcement in partnership with North Carolina Stop Torture Now to call on the Governor and Attorney General of North Carolina to investigate the state's engagement in the RDI program.
 For more information on the role of North Carolina in the program, see: nctorturereport.org.
 Participants are also examining GTMO witness testimony.

 The Citizenship, Rights, and Cultural Belonging Working Papers Series invites submissions that fit with the series’ themes, including human rights.
 Submissions are welcome from all disciplines as well as inter-disciplinary, multidisciplinary and trans-disciplinary perspectives.

-To submit your paper, email the abstract and the paper in separate files (Word preferred, pdf accepted) to both co-editors:
+To submit your paper, email the abstract and the paper in separate files (Word preferred, pdf accepted) to:

 When your paper is accepted, you will receive the series number and instructions on formatting the final copy.
 Our editorial services include an in-house review.